jmwxyz/jmwxyz.github.io/README.md

   </p>
   <p>
   My general interests cover Machine Learning，Mathematics and Cryptography.
 I will share some notes from books or websites  on this page, and in most cases, I will give the orginal.
-The reason why I do it is that it's convenient for me to review.
+The reason why I do it is review and backup.
   </p>
   <p>
   If you have any questions about contents on this website, do not hesitate to contact me via Email.
 My Email: wenjm [at] whu [dot] edu [dot] cn